 - Visit the POS/cash register vendors.
 They always need to sell the paper rolls to customers along with the machines.

 - Online marketing.
-You can build your company website to display your products, advertise on Google and other social media.
+You can build your company website to display your products and advertise on Google and other social media.
 Or even you can build an e-commerce website that supports online order and payment.
-Study other websites and identify the ones that are appealing.
+Study other websites and identify the appealing ones.
 There are many, many poorly designed websites out there.
 Having a strong internet presence is virtually a requirement in today’s business world; if you don’t, your competition will!

 At first, however, because your brand is new, you will need a vigorous marketing drive to get your brand known and get your name out.
 For example, you might offer special prices to first-time customers.
 It’s a good idea to hire a professional advertising consultant to help you develop strategies to drive sales.

 Starting a paper roll factory is hard, but running a business for 10 years is harder.
 There are three major factors involved in assessing the risk-to-reward ratio of a business or investment opportunity: capital, manpower, and technological requirements.
 These factors combine to form the basis of business and investment risk analysis.
 If the cost of pursuing a business opportunity is too high with respect to the profit potential, then it’s not worth pursuing.
 I don’t mean to sound discouraging; there is huge profit potential in the paper roll manufacturing business, but do your homework before you dive in.